elm-community/random-extra/README.md

 # elm-community/random-extra
-This library includes lots of extra helper functions for the Random module.
+This library includes lots of extra helper functions for the Random.Pcg module.
 It makes generating pseudo-random values much easier.

 If you want to add one or find a bug, please [open an issue](https://github.com/elm-community/random-extra/issues/new).